An Early Investor Says Uber Has An Opportunity To "Reset The Culture"

 Early Uber investor Freada Kapor Klein told BuzzFeed News that she sees opportunity for Uber to start over after allegations of sexual harassment, discrimination, and a hostile work environment.

-"One of the things abut a rapidly growing company is that most of the people are new, so there is an ongoing opportunity to reset the culture," she told BuzzFeed News Tuesday morning.
+"One of the things about a rapidly growing company is that most of the people are new, so there is an ongoing opportunity to reset the culture," she told BuzzFeed News Tuesday morning.

 On Tuesday, the company released publicly a 12-page list of recommended changes to company structure and culture, which were unanimously approved by the company's board at a meeting on Sunday.
 They are the result of an independent investigation led by former attorney general Eric Holder into allegations of pervasive sexism and sexual harassment at the company, which is valued at nearly $70 billion.